What type of ISA should I get?

 - You can only open one if you're aged 18-39.
 Once you hit your 40th birthday, you can pay in till you're 50, but you won't be able to open a new account (except to transfer).

 - You can only withdraw cash if you're buying your first home or you're 60 or over.
-Withdraw at any other time and you face a penalty of 20% (so effectively the bonus is taken away again).
+Withdraw at any other time and you face a penalty of 25% (so effectively an overall loss of over 6%).

 If you've saved the maximum £4,000 in a Lifetime ISA in any tax year and you've spare cash left over to save, you can also hold one or more of the other types of ISA in this guide - though remember that your allowance for those will be a maximum of £16,000 in the same tax year.